IATA-Cargo/ONE-Record/Documentation_website/docs/API-Security/action-requests.md

 # Revoke Action Request

-This API action MUST be used to revoke an Action Request MUST be revoked only by the original requestor of the ActionRequest or the holder/publisher of the Logistics Object.
+This API action must be used to revoke an Action Request, which can only be done by the original requester of the ActionRequest or by the holder/publisher of the Logistics Object.

 ## Endpoint